kamillamacedo/my-australia-journey/README.md

 - HTML
 - CSS

-## 💡 What Makes This Project Different
+## 📌 Why This Project Matters to Me

 Although based on a course, this project goes beyond the original idea by turning it into something personal.